gpremer/mvpeventbus/README.markdown

     GuiceEventBusFactory.withMainSegment(MyEventBus.class).interceptedBy(MyGuiceInterceptor.class)

 The interceptor will be instantiated by Guice at the moment the factory is created.
 Depending on what you want to inject, it may be necessay to inject a Guice `Provider` instead of a dependency instance directly since this enables scoped objects at run time.
-The interceptor itself will *not* be instantiated for event interception for performance reasons.
+The interceptor itself will *not* be instantiated for every event interception for performance reasons.

 Acknowledgement
 ---------------